mh-akbary/DermAssist/README.md

 This notebook extends the DermAssist preprocessing stage with a complete lesion segmentation, evaluation, and feature analysis pipeline.

-The combination of a simple baseline segmentation method, quantitative metrics, and unsupervised feature analysis (PCA and KMeans) gives a solid foundation for the DermAssist system.
-The results show both the strengths and limitations of classical segmentation, and point to deep learning and labeled data as the next natural step.
+The combination of a simple baseline segmentation method and quantitative metrics (Dice, IoU, Pixel Disagreement) gives a solid foundation for the DermAssist system.

+Since the PH2 reference masks do not carry lesion class labels, this notebook does not train a supervised classifier.
+The work here stays focused on segmentation quality and on extracting features from the detected lesion regions.

 ## Author